TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 381,270 videos
+* Total videos: 383,221 videos
-* Total videos found that match keywords: 24,236 videos
+* Total videos found that match keywords: 24,537 videos
+  * Total unprocessed videos: 301 videos
 * Total videos found that are processed and marked: 3,352 videos
   * Information Collection: 2,190 videos
   * Non-Giftcard Robux Giveaways: 974 videos